View All Docs

 Advanced Settings

-4. Page Filtering.
-Defaults to FALSE.
-Allows for user to define the specific pages of a document to run through the Pull from PDF step.
+The checkbox will be unchecked by default.
+This setting allows users to define specific pages of a document to parse.
 If you only need specific values that are consistently on the same page(s), this can drastically improve run time.
+If you do check this box off, please make sure to complete the dropdown settings that appear below.

 Usage tips & Other Notes

-• This step can take many minutes to run!
-Grab a coffee and relax while the AI does the work for you.
-The more document pages that are needed for parsing, the longer it may take.
+• The more document pages that are needed for parsing, the longer it may take.
 To expedite this process, you can configure the step to only review certain pages from your file.
 The fewer the pages, the faster the results!

 • If you need to pull data across multiple tables (from a single file), you will likely need multiple steps – one per table.